charlesvngo/songbird/doc/bug-fixes.md

     - this also seems to cause the Host boolean to be set to false and then none of the players can start the game

 11. Overall performance degrades with each round

+12. Find a way to clear the room ID if a use is not successful loggin in